romuloctba/watermene/README.md

 # WaterMene
-Add watermark to you mene
+Add watermark to your mene

 Contributions are welcome